binipringle/intro-to-dh/_texts/1-command-line.md

 ## Getting started: know thyself

-You may also see your username to the left of the command prompt $.
+You may also see your username to the left of the command prompt `$`.
 Let's try our first command.
 Type the following and press the enter key:

     $ whoami

-The whoami command should print out your username.
+The `whoami` command should print out your username.
 Congrats, you've executed your first command!
 This is a basic pattern of use in the command line: type a command, press enter on your keyboard, and receive output.

 ## Orienting yourself in the command line: folders